xerial/xerial/README.md

 Xerial Project
 ===========

+The ulitimate goal of Xerial project is to manage everything as database.

 # Modules

 ## xerial-core
 Core utilities of xerial projects.

- * Logger
- * Command line to object mapper
+ * Useful collection classes: CyclicArray, RedBlackTree, balanced PrioritySearchTree, UnionFindSet etc.
+ * Logger whose log levels can be configured through a JMX interface at runtime
- * StopWatch for measuring code performance
+ * StopWatch for taking benchmarks of codes
- * Resource for reading files in classpath and jar files
+ * Resource trait for reading files in classpaths and jar files.
+Quite useful for debugging codes that need to use files.
  * Fast PEG parser generator

 ## xerial-lens